How Much Fabric Do You Need for Curtains?

 Inside mount: Curtains hang inside the window frame.
 Measure the inside width and drop from the top of the frame to the desired bottom point.
 This gives a tighter, cleaner look but less coverage.

-**Outside mount:** Curtains extend beyond the window frame on both sides.
-This is the standard for most home décor curtains because it makes the window appear wider and lets in more light when the curtains are open.
-Add 3–6 inches on each side of the window frame for the rod extension.
+Outside mount: Curtains extend beyond the window frame on both sides.
+This is standard for most home décor curtains because it makes the window appear wider and lets in more light when the curtains are open.
+Add 3 to 6 inches on each side of the window frame for the rod extension.

-For the drop, measure from where the rod will sit (usually 4–6 inches above the window frame or right at ceiling height for drama) to your chosen endpoint: sill, below sill (apron length), or floor.
+For the drop, measure from where the rod will sit (usually 4 to 6 inches above the window frame, or right at ceiling height for drama) to your chosen endpoint: sill, below sill (apron length), or floor.

 Most home décor curtains are floor-length.
 Standard drops are 84 inches, 96 inches, or 108 inches.
-For a "puddled" effect, add 6–12 extra inches to the drop.
+For a "puddled" effect, add 6 to 12 extra inches to the drop.

 Hem and Header Allowances